Skip to main content

 No account required 50,000+ estimates generated Results in 2 minutes

-How West Virginia Law Affects Your Motor Vehicle Accident Case
+How West Virginia Law Affects Your Car Accident Case

 West Virginia gives you 2 years from the date of the incident to file a lawsuit, which is in line with the national average of 2.8 years.
 This is a standard timeframe, but acting sooner preserves evidence and strengthens your position.
 West Virginia applies a discovery rule, meaning the clock may start when you discover (or should have discovered) the injury rather than when the incident occurred.